-- Eliminate default credentials: This will prevent hackers from constructing a credential master list that allows them to compromise a myriad of devices as MIRAI did.
+- Eliminate default credentials: This will prevent hackers from constructing a credential main list that allows them to compromise a myriad of devices as MIRAI did.

 - Make auto-patching mandatory: IoT devices are meant to be “set and forget,” which makes manual patching unlikely.
 Having them auto-patch is the only reasonable option to ensure that no widespread vulnerability like the Deutsche Telekom one can be exploited to take down a large chunk of the Internet.

 - Implement rate limiting: Enforcing login rate limiting to prevent brute-force attack is a good way to mitigate the tendency of people to use weak passwords.
 Another alternative would be using a captcha or a proof or work.